Siamese Image Modeling for Self-Supervised Vision Representation Learning: Experiments

 \subsection{Ablation Study}

-We carefully ablate the components of \name\ in Table~\ref{tab:ablation} to identify the most important factors for semantic alignment and spatial sensitivity.
-All models are trained for 400 epochs.
+We carefully ablate the components of \name\ in this section to identify the most important factors for semantic alignment and spatial sensitivity.
+We focus on the linear probing and COCO detection results.
 We state the key observations as follows.

-\textbf{Predicting Pixels or Features.} Table~\ref{tab:ablation}(ab) and (de) ablate what type of target to use with the same or different views.
+\textbf{Predicting Pixels or Features.} Tab.~\ref{tab:ablation}(ab) and (de) ablate what type of target to use.
 When the same view is used for input and target, we find that predicting raw pixels performs better than predicting features.
 On the contrary, it's superior to predict features if different views are used.
-We suspect that, for different views, predicting pixels presents a much more difficult pretext task than using the same view, whereas predicting features simplifies this reconstruction task because the target has been pre-processed by the network before feeding into the loss.
+We suspect that, for different views, predicting pixels presents a much more difficult pretext task than using the same view, whereas predicting features simplifies this reconstruction because the network can help to filter irrelevant details and extract semantic information.

-\textbf{Different Views.} We demonstrate the effectiveness of different views by comparing Table~\ref{tab:ablation}(ae) and (cf).
-We use the best-performed setting for both the same view or different views.
-It's shown that different views significantly improve the linear probing performance by 7$\sim$13 points.
-This justifies our claim that contrasting different augmented views are key to obtain semantic alignment.
+\textbf{Different Views.} We demonstrate the effectiveness of different views by comparing Tab.~\ref{tab:ablation}(af).
+Here, we choose the best-performed setting for both the same view or different views.
+It's shown that different views significantly improve the linear probing performance by $\sim$11 points.
+This justifies our claim that matching different augmented views is the key to obtain semantic alignment.

-\textbf{Color Augmentations.} Table~\ref{tab:ablation}(ac) and (ef) reports the effects of color augmentations.
+\textbf{Color Augmentations.} Tab.~\ref{tab:ablation}(ac) and (ef) reports the effects of color augmentations.
 We observe different effects with the same view or different views.
 Color augmentations can help linear probing to obtain 3.5 points gain for different views, but this improvement vanishes with the same view.
-This coincide with the phenomena in SimCLR~\cite{chen2020simple} and MAE~\cite{he2021masked}.
+This coincides with the phenomena in SimCLR~\cite{chen2020simple} and MAE~\cite{he2021masked}.
 We presume that if the same view is adopted, the color augmentations used for the target will be leaked to the model, which spoils the color variation.
-Considering that, we use the color augmentations together with different views.